nasa/EMIT-Data-Resources/setup/setup_instructions.md

 # Repository Setup Instructions

 The how-tos and tutorials in this repository require a [NASA Earthdata account](https://urs.earthdata.nasa.gov/), an installation of [Git](https://git-scm.com/downloads), and a compatible Python Environment.
-To manage Python Environments we recommend using [Anaconda](https://www.anaconda.com/products/distribution) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) as a package manager.
-If using Windows, be sure to check the box to "Add Anaconda to my PATH environment variable" to enable use of conda directly from your command line interface.
-Note that this will cause an issue if you have an existing version of conda or miniconda installed.
+We recommend [mamba](https://mamba.readthedocs.io/en/latest/) to manage Python environments.
+To install mamba, download [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) for your operating system.
+If using Windows, be sure to check the box to "Add mamba to my PATH environment variable" to enable use of mamba directly from your command line interface. **Note that this may cause an issue if you have an existing mamba install through Anaconda.**

 ## Python Environment Setup

-This Python Environment will work for all of the guides, how-to's, and tutorials within this repository.
-It may take a while to download and configure all of the packages properly.
+These Python Environments will work for all of the guides, how-to's, and tutorials within this repository.
+A `.yml` file that can be used to set up the necessary environment has been included in the repository for both Windows and MacOS.
+Use the appropriate file in the steps below.

 1. Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment.

+    For Windows:

     ```cmd
-    conda create -n emit_tutorials -c conda-forge --yes python=3.10 gdal=3.7.0 hvplot=0.8.4 geoviews=1.9.6 rioxarray rasterio jupyter geopandas earthaccess jupyter_bokeh h5py h5netcdf spectral
+    mamba env create -f setup/emit_tutorials_windows.yml
     ```

+    For MacOS:

+    ```cmd
+    mamba env create -f setup/emit_tutorials_macos.yml
+    ```

 2. Next, activate the Python Environment that you just created.

     ```cmd
-    conda activate emit_tutorials
+    mamba activate emit_tutorials
     ```

 3. Now you can launch Jupyter Notebook to open the notebooks included.